userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - "-DKF5DocTools_FOUND=OFF"
 ```

-`source` tells Snapcraft where to find the source code for this part.
-Whilst we're linking to a tarball file hosted on a public website, Snapcraft can also use source code from a version control system or a local directory.
+`source` tells Snapcraft where to find the source code for KCalc.
+Whilst we're using the URL of a tarball file hosted on a website, Snapcraft can also use source code from a version control system or a local directory.

-> ⓘ We're specifically using version 23.08.5 of KCalc released in February 2024 for this how-to.
-At the time of writing, this is the latest version that supports Qt 5.
+> ⓘ We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
+At the time of writing (June 2024) this is the latest - and possibly final - version to support Qt 5.

-We set `parse-info` to the location of the AppStream metadata file in our snap.
-(As a quick reminder, this file will be used by the `adopt-info` and `common-id` attributes that we covered earlier on.
+We set `parse-info` to the location of the AppStream metadata file within the `source` tarball.
+This is the file that provides the information needed by `adopt-info` and `common-id` added earlier on.

 In addition to Qt 5 and the KDE Frameworks, KCalc depends on two libraries: MPFR and GMP.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process, and
-- `stage-packages` to bundle the *run time* versions within the snap.
+- `stage-packages` to bundle the *run-time* versions within the snap.
-The packages will be obtained from the Ubuntu *apt* repositories applicable to your chosen `base` (so, as we're using `core22`, the packages will need to be available in *Ubuntu 22.04 LTS*).
-We don't need to list the Qt or KDE libraries in this section, as the `kde-neon` extension handles this for us.
+The packages will be obtained from the Ubuntu [package archive](https://packages.ubuntu.com) applicable to the chosen `base`.
+(In our case, as we're using `core22`, the packages need to be available in *Ubuntu 22.04 LTS*.)
+We don't need to list any of the Qt or KDE libraries, as the `kde-neon` extension makes them available for us.

-[The `cmake` `plugin`](/t/the-cmake-plugin/8621) tells Snapcraft that the KCalc source code should be built using the *CMake build system*.
+[The `cmake` `plugin`](/t/the-cmake-plugin/8621) tells Snapcraft to build the KCalc source code using the *CMake build system*.

 We pass various build-modifying parameters to CMake using `cmake-parameters`.
 For example:
-- `"-DINSTALL_ICONS=ON"` embeds the KCalc icons within the snap, so that it correctly appears in the user's application launcher (and the Snap Store).
-If this parameter is omitted, then you may see a default icon instead.
+- `"-DINSTALL_ICONS=ON"` embeds KCalc's icons within the snap, so that they correctly appear in the user's application launcher.
+If this parameter is omitted, then users are likely to see a default icon instead.
-- `"-DKF5DocTools_FOUND=OFF"` disables the generation of documentation files for many KDE applications.
+- `"-DKF5DocTools_FOUND=OFF"` disables the generation of KCalc's documentation files.
 This helps to speed up the build process and reduce the size of our snap.
 Users can still access the documentation online via KCalc's *Help* menu.

 ### Building the snap

-You can download our example repository by running the following command:
+You can download the repository for our example KCalc snap by running the following command:

 ```bash
 git clone https://github.com/snapcraft-docs/kcalc-example